 Selling Service-as-a-product is the win-win concept for buyers and sellers.

-What sort of evolvement have these products seen what can we expect to find on fiverr.com in the future
+What sort of evolvement have these products seen what can we expect to find on fiverr.com in the future?

 Fiverr’s unique service-as-a-product model has made buying a digital service online as easy as shopping on any eCommerce site.
 But it presents a more significant revolution for businesses and freelancers.
 For businesses, it provides total transparency regarding the identity of the freelancers that offer the services, the scope of the offered service, the delivery time, and the exact price of the service.
 That level of transparency never existed before Fiverr.
 For freelancers, this is an even bigger revolution.
 Since the dawn of freelancing, freelancers have had to spend a tremendous amount of their time soliciting clients.
 This involves a considerable time investment and often requires them to perform a part of the work to win a project.
 This is time-consuming, expensive, and very frustrating for freelancers.
 Fiverr is the first place where freelancers do not need to bid to win a project.
 All they need to do is to register, create a service, and wait to hear from us.
 We notify them only after an order was already placed and paid for.
 In addition, both freelancers and customers enjoy the fact that Fiverr provides all the tools necessary to perform the transaction.
 That solves a tremendous amount of hustle.